HsuJoann/HsuJoann.github.io/_posts/2017-10-11-article-about-career-transition.md

 ---
-tags: Career Dev
+tags: Career
 ---

-##A very good article about Career Transition
+## A very good article about Career Transition

 I came across this series of 5 articles, titled 5 Steps To Transitions Your Career to Analytics,  written by Piyanka Jain, published in early 2015 on Forbes.com.
 I like them so much that I recommend it to everyone intending to have a career transition.